 \section{Abstract}

-In this paper, we have considered different mixed distributions which are generated by two uniform distributions: first supported by two connected line segments, and then supported by two disconnected line segments.
-For these mixed distributions, we have determined the optimal sets of $n$-means and the $n$th quantization errors for all positive integers $n$.
-The technique of this paper can be utilized to investigate the optimal quantization for any mixed distributions $P:=pP_1+(1-p)P_2$, generated by any two probability distributions $P_1$ and $P_2$ associated with any probability vector $(p, 1-p)$ for $0<p<1$ with support a connected or the union of disconnected line segments.
+In this paper, we have studied various mixed distributions generated by two uniform distributions: first, where the supports are two connected line segments, and second, where the supports are two disconnected line segments.
+For these mixed distributions, we have determined the optimal sets of $n$-means and the corresponding $n$th quantization errors for all positive integers $n $.
+The methods developed in this paper can be applied more generally to investigate optimal quantization for any mixed distribution $ P := pP_1 + (1 - p)P_2, $ where $P_1$ and $P_2$ are arbitrary probability distributions supported on either connected or disconnected line segments, and $(p, 1 - p)$ is any probability vector with $0 < p < 1$.